If you are new to our studio you can sign up for our

 - Hydrate, hydrate, hydrate!
 Drink at least a liter of water before you arrive.

 - Come on an empty stomach of at least two hours.

 - Bring two towels and a large bottle of water and a yoga mat.
 Mats and towels can be purchased or rented at the studio.
 You will need one big towel to place on top of your mat and another for showering.

 - Come back!
-Returning for a second class the next day is that best way to get rid of stiffness and soreness, build your understanding of the yoga and gain inspiration to practice more.
+Returning for a second class the next day is the best way to get rid of stiffness and soreness, build your understanding of yoga, and gain inspiration to practice more.

 Information & Etiquette

 Here are a few things you might experience during your first yoga class.

 - You will sweat a lot!
 Most studios are heated to 105 F with 40 degrees humidity.
 Sweating is a good way for the body to cool itself down.

 - You may find it hard to balance on one leg.
 Some of the postures require you to balance on one leg.
 Most beginners will find it difficult to focus at first, just be patient and keep trying.
 Once you build your focus and strength, it will get easier.